top of page

 You will find couple dances introduced in Part 1 of the guide, covering Schottische, Polka, Bourrée, Waltz and Mazurka posted earlier.

 Ready to dive in now?
-Our next balfolk event is on 17 May 2024 with the mighty Blowzabella!
 If you are a musician interested in playing for dancing, sign up for our November Big Balfolk Workshop Weekend with three amazing tutors - Andy Cutting, Jo Freya and Dave Shepherd!
+Our next balfolk event is on 12 April 2025 with the brilliant Duo Niepold Cutting.

 I've included links to other sites where you can find a balfolk event near you at the end of this guide.